glotzerlab/signac-docs/docs/source/jobs.rst

     >>> job.data['group/subgroup_2'] = np.ones([10, 1, 2])

 Data may be accessed as attributes, keys, or through a functional interface.
-The following examples are all equivelant:
+The following examples are all equivalent:
 .. code-block:: python

     >>> with job.data: